Stockflare/learn/_posts/2014-10-28-what-sort-of-investor-are-you.markdown

 * Cashflow / Asset Values
 * Ignored

-Growth investors do not focus on:
+Value investors do not focus on:

 * Growth
 * Short-term / Buzz